Health Benefits of Eating Apples in South Africa

 Vitamin C in apples is also known as ascorbic acid.
 This essential dietary nutrient has many vital functions in your body and is critical for boosting the immune system.

-Apples are also a rich source of phytochemicals, like quercetin, known for its antioxidant and anti-inflammatory effects that help regulate immune responses.
+Apples are also a rich source of phytochemicals, like quercetin, which is known for its antioxidant and anti-inflammatory effects, which help regulate immune responses.

 May Improve Lung Health and Asthma Symptoms